 4. Pride doesn’t end on July 1st.

 Pride extends throughout the month of June, and the main event of this year’s Wine Country Pride will take place on Saturday June 25th.
-One of the aspects of the meeting that struck me, however, was the emphasis on the future.
+Another thing that struck me about the meeting was the emphasis on the future.
 Pride is a time to show up authentically, but a lot of systems are also put in place to raise money for future scholarships, fund a Q center for queer youth, place a spotlight on LGBTQIA+ organizations within the community, and highlight other global organizations that fight for queer rights year round.
 For those who wish to be allies, attending Pride is a great first step, but supporting what Pride stands for doesn’t end on July 1st.
 Use this time as an opportunity to do some research, perhaps looking into the history of LGBTQIA+ rights, current struggles happening within our own country and globally.
 What is the Trevor Project?
 What about Basic Rights Oregon?

 Dundee loves drag!
 Celebrating the announcement of upcoming Drag Perfromances at Day Wines in Dundee.